dshvimer/elixir_api_gateway/README.md

 Run `docker-compose up` to start the server.
 Dashboard serves on port 4000.
 Gateway on port 4001

+Run 'docker-compose mix do ecto.create, ecto.migrate` to bootstrap the database

 Visit `/keys` to create API Keys.
 Add the value to a header named `x-api-key` when making HTTP requests.

 Visit `/endpoints` to create `Gateway.Endpoint`s.
 A routing table will be built when the server starts.
 After creating endpoints, restart the server (WIP sorry)